openactive/developer-documentation/models/event.md

         <p></p>
         <p>Applications may use <a href="http://schema.org/Text">schema:Text</a> to
-          provide a more general description of a location ("In Victoria Park, near the lake"), but this is not recommended: consuming applications will be unable to help users discover opportunities based on their location.</p>
+          provide a more general description of a location ("In Victoria Park, near to the lake"), but this is not recommended: consuming applications will be unable to help users discover opportunities based on their location.</p>
         <p></p>
         <p><b>Example</b>